 The basic structure of the target direct remuneration (total of base salary p.a., STI target amount p.a. and LTI grant value p.a.) for the members of the Management Board consists of approx. 30% base salary, approx. 20% Short-term incentive and around 50% long-term variable remuneration.
-In accordance with Recommendation G.6 of the GCGC, long-term variable remuneration exceeds the short-term variable remuneration and highlights Vonovia's focus on long-term and sustainable development.
+In accordance with Recommendation G.6 of the GCGC, long-term variable remuneration and highlights Vonovia's focus on long-term and sustainable development.